 Photo via @shichi_baby

-Whether it’s in the living room, the nursery, or the dining room, secure any heavy items by anchoring them to the wall.
-This includes bookcases, dressers, mounted TVs and entertainment stands, free-standing coat racks, and even large wall art.
+Heavy and tall furniture can pose a great risk to your little ones, which is why you should consider furniture anchors.
+Whether it’s in the living room, nursery, or dining room, secure any heavy items by anchoring them to the wall.
+This includes bookcases, dressers, TVs and entertainment stands, free-standing coat racks, and even large wall art.

 Photo via @karlene_malcolm

+Part of baby proofing a home is baby proofing your floor.
 Carpeting provides a comfortable cushion for babies who may take a small tumble.
-Use a non-slip rug to prevent your baby from tripping or falling on wood and tile floors.
+Use non-slip rugs to prevent your baby from tripping or falling on wood and tile floors.
 Or add another rug to carpeted areas to give some extra padding when your baby starts to move around more.

 Use Caution Around Electricity